Robyn Edwards

 Based in Gippsland, Victoria, Robyn brings both passion and skill to the role of Community and Stewardship Manager, having worked in the conservation field for 38 years, including roles with Trust for Nature, the Department of Natural Resources & Environment and East Gippsland Shire Council.

-She has also been instrumental in leading various projects with our close partners, including through the Spot-tailed Quoll Recovery Program and the Helping Hands for Sheoak project, designed to restore habitat for threatened Glossy Black-Cockatoos.
+Robyn has been instrumental in leading various projects with our close partners, including through the Spot-tailed Quoll Recovery Program and the Helping Hands for Sheoak project, designed to restore habitat for threatened Glossy Black-Cockatoos.